Last Updated on October 26, 2022 by Natalia

 Find out more about the national park with our comparison between Udawalawe and Yala National Parks!

-We personally weren’t overly impressed with Galle when we visited, so we’d recommend prioritising other day trips as part of your 2 weeks itinerary in south Sri Lanka.
-Whatever you end up doing though, make sure to enjoy your last day in the area before heading to Tissamaharama.
+We personally weren’t overly impressed with Galle when we visited, so we’d recommend prioritising other day trips as part of your 2 week itinerary in south Sri Lanka.

 Tissamaharama (Days 6 to 9)